casgil/TCIPJS/TROUBLESHOOTING.md

 ## 🔧 Immediate Solutions

-### 1. **Use the Improved Integration Code**
+### 1. **Use the Production Integration Code**
-Replace your current integration code with `qualtrics-tcip-integration-improved.js`.
-This version includes:
+For live surveys, use `qualtrics-tcip-production.js` (FINAL).
+If you are diagnosing issues, you may temporarily use test scripts like `qualtrics-tcip-integration-improved.js`.
+The production script is the recommended default.

+Test script includes:
 - Better error handling and debugging
 - Enhanced timeout protection
 - Improved iframe loading detection